BLSQ/dhis2-taskr/doc/justenoughjs.md

  ### decision : if ... then ... else

- Not we can use the booleans to make decision in our code.
+ Note we can use the booleans to make decision in our code.
  Let's check if a password is too short.

  ```js
  const password = "tooweak"

  if (password.length < 9) {

     return "Password is too short.";